srivarra/annsel/README.md

 Annsel is a user-friendly library that brings familiar dataframe-style operations to [`AnnData`](https://anndata.readthedocs.io/en/latest/) objects.

 It's built on the [narwhals][link-narwhals] compatibility layer for dataframes.

-Take a look at the GitHub Projects board for features and future plans: [Annsel Features][link-gh-project]

 <!-- done -->